See a SLIDESHOW of swimming hole photos in this state.

 DESCRIPTION | Econfina Creek is part of the Econfina Creek Water Management Area (WMA), which provides a linear park along the creek with a foot trail most of the way.
 Econfina Creek offers the steepest gradient of any designated canoe trail in the state.
 Canoeists pass waterfalls, rock outcrops, log jams, riverbed springs and plentiful bird life.
 The coordinates above and directions below are for two of the auto access points to the creek.

 1. The Pitt Spring Recreation Area, where RT 20 crosses Econfina Creek, is a day use area with swimming.
 2. North of Pitt Spring, the Walsingham Recreation Area is where Walsingham Bridge Rd. (gravel) crosses Econfina Creek, and has a campground also with swimming.
 See the MAP IN THIS BROCHURE, and ANOTHER MAP for details (print and take with you).
-North of Walsingham, on a gravel road along the east side of the creek, are 3 more recreation areas which have camping and may have swimming.
+North of Walsingham, on a gravel road along the east side of the creek, are 3 more recreation areas (Longleaf, Seashell and Devils Hole)which have camping and may have swimming.
+(As of 2014, Devils Hole may have a swimming platform, boardwalk and steps to enter the water.)

 |